dl-solarity/docs/docs/reference/contracts/diamond/tokens/ERC721/DiamondERC721.md

 Requirements:

-- The `operator` cannot be the caller.
+- The `operator` cannot be the address zero.

 Emits an {ApprovalForAll} event.
 ### transferFrom (0x23b872dd)